WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Player Type

-Player type is one of the most common types and refers to a player of the game.
+Player type is one of the most common types and refers to a player of the game (active).
 This type is also known under `player_attr` (referring to a player when acting through an extra role) or `player_group` (referring to a player when acting through a group).

 Selector | Meaning
 --- | ---